skiby7/skiby7.github.io/_posts/2022-05-30-zsh-and-ricing.md

 # ZSH syntax highlighting

-The give the final touch to this rice, you can install a syntax highlighter for ZSH:
+The give the final touch to this theme, you can install a syntax highlighter for ZSH:

 ```bash
 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git